onenoteperpage/onenoteperpage.github.io/_posts/2022-10-15-ir-upgrade-v36-non-prod.md

 $env:user_dmp=''
 ```

-**Note:** Import into UAT, being used as an upgrade schema, upgrade shortcuts already created for QGAO.
+> Import into UAT, being used as an upgrade schema, upgrade shortcuts already created for QGAO.
 Being used as an upgrade environment.
 Run the autopatcher.
 Upgrade from SP11 to SP15, do the migration bits.
 Then the schema is already sitting there.
 Then we do the v36 build, GA, SP 1, 2 and 3.
 Technically we can make use of the same schema at the end of the upgrade.
 Using these exact steps, we can do IR PROD to IR SUP.
 When you get to the end of SP3, do an export of IR SUP, and transfer it to S3.
 Then go to PROD system and import the schema.
 Everything else is already setup in production.
 We just get the latest data next week and bring it to non-prod.
 Instead of doing a straight import, you just drop IR_SUP.
+{: .prompt-info }

 ### Download DMP Files